SEARCH WITH THE PROGRAM FINDER

 Students who choose to study abroad in Edinburgh at Heriot-Watt University with API will enroll in courses with Scottish and other international students.
 Heriot-Watt specializes in a variety of science and engineering subjects but is also a leader in subjects such as brewing and distilling, business, fashion, design, and textiles.

-API students participate in several excursions per session designed to help familiarize them with areas of their host city, country, and surrounding region.
-The following is a listing of all excursions for API Edinburgh programs.
-All excursions are subject to change.
+API students participate excursions designed to help familiarize them with the culture and surrounding areas of their host city and country.
+The following is a listing of potential excursions for API Edinburgh programs.
+API may need to modify the excursions offered in a given term due to travel restrictions or health and safety concerns.

 Stirling is the ancient capital of Scotland, laying at the heart of the nation’s history and linked to two of its best-known heroes, William Wallace and Robert the Bruce.
 Occupying a strategic position in the cultural heartland of Scotland, it is surrounded by glorious countryside and yet under an hour away from both Edinburgh and Glasgow.
 The cobblestoned streets of the Old Town wind upwards towards the Castle, set on a craggy outcrop 250 feet above the surrounding landscape.
 Past activities have included, Stirling Castle or the Wallace Monument.